ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-04-llm-tagalog.md

 Personally, I'm interested in building parallel corpora so that we can have a comprehensive view of an LLM's multilingual performance.
 I'm also curious about various ways we can maximize the information obtained from LLMs and using that for downstream tasks.
-Finally, there might also be a good argument for building an LLM geared towards low-resource languages, I do think that it is a worthwile endeavour.
+Finally, there might also be a good argument for building an LLM geared towards low-resource languages, I do think that it is a worthwhile endeavour.

 ## References